xiix0/scam/README.md

-Alimony and bribes will engage a large share of your wealth.
+Beauty and harmony are as necessary to you as the very breath of life.